CeamanCollins/computer-infrastructure-assessment/README.md

 There is a [requirements](requirements.txt) file containing the required packages for the project.

-This code in this project can be executed in codespaces or cloned and run in VSCode or Jupyter Notebook with the required packages installed to the environment.
+To execute the code contained in this project, please open the problems notebook in CodeSpaces, VSCode or JupyterNotebook in a python environment with the required packages installed.

+Installing packages:

 > pip install -r requirements.txt